whelew/party-tracker-project-four/README.md

 - Currently there is a validation issue that needs resolving when adding an item.
 MaxValueValidator is set to 200 however the user is able to add a quantity higher than this.
 - Adding a high integer such as '9999999' will cause a server 500 error.
+- CSS styling for phone screens.
+One of the main issues with the website is how a few of the tables are laid out.
+I was not able to find a comfortable formatting for the structure of campaign info, monster library, inventory.
+If the user holds their phone horizontally then the structure of the website will be a lot more comfortable with phone screen sizes.
+I would like to resolve this issue when given the chance.

 ## Future Implementations